BED-3030 Entrepreneurial Leadership and Teams - 10 ECTS

 Lectures, in-class discussions, group work and presentations, analysis of case studies and various readings alongside the application of theoretical concepts to real life enterprise projects.

-The students have to be present at campus, and participate in lectures and group-work.
+The students have to be present at campus, and participate in lectures, mandatory activities and group-work.

 A graded scale of five marks from A to E for pass and F for fail.